Contrastive Learning with Consistent Representations: Abstract

 \section{Abstract}

 Contrastive learning demonstrates great promise for representation learning.
-Data augmentations play a critical role in contrastive learning by providing informative views of the data without needing the labels.
-However, the performance of the existing works heavily relies on the quality of the employed data augmentation (DA) functions, which are typically hand picked from a restricted set of choices.
-While exploiting a diverse set of data augmentations is appealing, the intricacies of DAs and representation learning may lead to performance degradation.
-To address this challenge and allow for a systemic use of large numbers of data augmentations, this paper proposes Contrastive Learning with Consistent Representations (CoCor).
-At the core of CoCor is a new consistency measure, DA consistency, which dictates the mapping of augmented input data to the representation space such that these instances are mapped to optimal locations in a way consistent to the intensity of the DA applied.
-Furthermore, a data-driven approach is proposed to learn the optimal mapping locations as a function of DA while maintaining a desired monotonic property with respect to DA intensity.
-The proposed techniques give rise to a semi-supervised learning framework based on bi-level optimization, achieving new state-of-the-art results for image recognition.
+Data augmentations play a critical role in contrastive learning by providing informative views of the data without necessitating explicit labels.
+Nonetheless, the efficacy of current methodologies heavily hinges on the quality of employed data augmentation (DA) functions, often chosen manually from a limited set of options.
+While exploiting diverse data augmentations is appealing, the complexities inherent in both DAs and representation learning can lead to performance deterioration.
+Addressing this challenge and facilitating the systematic incorporation of diverse data augmentations, this paper proposes Contrastive Learning with Consistent Representations (\method).
+At the heart of {\method} is a novel consistency metric termed DA consistency.
+This metric governs the mapping of augmented input data to the representation space, ensuring that these instances are positioned optimally in a manner consistent with the applied intensity of the DA.
+Moreover, we propose to learn the optimal mapping locations as a function of DA, all while preserving a desired monotonic property relative to DA intensity.
+Experimental results demonstrate that {\method} notably enhances the generalizability and transferability of learned representations in comparison to baseline methods.
+The implementation of {\method} can be found at \url{https://github.com/zihuwang97/CoCor}.